Looking after your new buzz cut

 Don’t ditch the shampoo.
 Protect your scalp from itching, dryness, and flaking, by regularly using a good shampoo that has the right nutrients in it to care for your hair and your scalp.
 Don’t forget to give your head a good massage to support blood flow and keep your head looking healthier! -Boots UK

-How to donate your hair to charity?
+Donating your hair to charity

-Due to the demand for longer wigs, the hair that is sent to The Little Princess Trust must be at least 30 centimetres (12inches) in length.
-Any hair type can be donated but needs to be in good condition and a natural colour.
-For more information on the requirements, see here.
+Due to the demand for longer wigs, the hair that is sent to The Little Princess Trust must be at least 12 inches (30 cm) in length.